kushalmahapatro/cuberto_bottom_bar/README.md

 bottomNavigationBar: CubertoBottomBar(
         inactiveIconColor: inactiveColor,
         tabStyle: CubertoTabStyle.STYLE_FADED_BACKGROUND, // By default its CubertoTabStyle.STYLE_NORMAL
-        initialSelection: 0, // By default its 0
+        selectedTab: currentPage, // By default its 0, Current page which is fetched when a tab is clickd, should be set here so as the change the tabs, and the same can be done if willing to programmatically change the tab.
         drawer: CubertoDrawer.NO_DRAWER, // By default its NO_DRAWER (Availble START_DRAWER and END_DRAWER as per where you want to how the drawer icon in Cuberto Bottom bar)
         tabs: [
           TabData(